 Fresh herbs add flavor and freshness to almost any recipe you’ll make.
 My favorites are cilantro, parsley, thyme, sage, dill, and rosemary.
 If the herbs are damp, then wrap them in a dry paper towel before storing; if dry, wrap them in a damp paper towel before storing.

 5. Dates and Dried Fruit

-It’s always a good idea to have dates and other dried fruits in your fridge.
+It’s always a good idea to have dates and dried fruits in your fridge, where they will last longer than if they were stored at room temperature.
 Keep your favorites on hand, whether they’re raisins, dried figs, dried apricots, currants, or cranberries.
 You will get a lot of use out of a small amount in place of sweeteners and in baking.

 6. Nuts and Seeds

 We use them sparingly at Forks Over Knives, but nuts are good to have in case you don’t have nut milk—you can quickly make some nut milk at home.
 You can also use nuts and seeds to garnish your salads or main dishes.